-- If you have already planted cool season veggies, be sure to cover them to protect them.
+- If you are growing cool season veggies, be sure to cover and protect them.

 - Plants don’t like to freeze dry.
-Always water your plants, especially container plants before a freeze.
+Water any dry plant material well; ideally 24 hours ahead of a severe freeze.
+Pay extra attention to any plantings that are under cover and don’t get rainfall.
 Water is a good insulator and the wet soil is warmer that dry soil, and this will also keep the plant hydrated during the cold dry air.
 Much around landscape plant is also recommended to protect the roots form freezing temperatures and maintain moisture.

-- Camellia japonicas have lots of buds and even some blooms opening right now.
+- Winter or early spring bloomers, such as Camellia japonicas, forsythia, and deciduous magnolias, may have buds and blooms to protect.
 Frost blankets will protect the blooms during a frost but with air temperatures in the teens and twenties for hours, the blooms might not survive even with the blankets.
 Expect some flower drop after this cold spell.
 Tight, unopened buds should be fine.